importhuman/100-days-of-code/log.md

 Day 7: September 18, 2020

 Added 2 new files.  `in_state.py` takes in input in a user friendly manner, `grid.py` creates a grid using the input, and `game.py` animates the plot.
 Input can be given in a much simpler manner now instead of writing `grid[x,y]=1` each time.
 Very happy with the day's work.

+Day 8: September 19, 2020

+Pausing the project for a while to focus on Hacktoberfest.
+Completed the basic CSS course from FreeCodeCamp.